What is a Recruitment Plan?

 2. Anticipate future hiring

 While you can never be 100% accurate, it is a good idea to predict how much hiring the business will do in the next year or so.
-With this information, you can more effectively plan your approach and hiring budget, as well as to be more proactive in building up a talent pipeline of potential hires that you and your team may meet throughout the year.
+You can more effectively plan your approach and hiring budget with this information.
+It will also help you to be more proactive in building up a talent pipeline of potential hires that you and your team may meet throughout the year.

 Take a look at your current structure.
 Is anyone likely to retire, be promoted, go on long service leave or otherwise leave because they are unhappy in their role?
 You may also be able to look at historic trends to garner this information.